aGhandhii/systemverilog-auto-lint-format/README.md

 User-defined linting preferences are placed in `.rules.verible_lint` in the base directory of the repository.
 This file contains a line-separated list of linter options to be added or removed from the linter defaults.

-Linter commands to be added have a '+' as a prefix, while linter commands to be removed have a '-' as a prefix.
+Linter commands to be added to the defaults have a '+' as a prefix, while linter commands to be removed have a '-' as a prefix.

 *Example:*
 ```sh